Kotlin/kotlinx-kover/kover-gradle-plugin/docs/configuring.md

 If inclusion and exclusion rules are specified at the same time, then excludes have priority over includes.
 This means that even if a class is specified in both the inclusion and exclusion rules, it will be excluded from the report (e.g. class `com.example.Class1` above).

 It is acceptable to filter a class from the report by its fully-qualified name - using `classes` or `packages`.
+Also, it is acceptable additional filter types:
-Also acceptable to filter a class, function or getter marked with the specified annotation - `annotatedBy`.
+ - classes, functions or getters marked with the specified annotation - `annotatedBy`
+ - classes extending specified class or implementing specified interface - `inheritedFrom`

+**_Additional filters does not work for JaCoCo coverage library_**

 **Kover supports filtering by annotations having `AnnotationRetention` `BINARY` or `RUNTIME`.**

-[Wildcards](#class-name-with-wildcards) `*` and `?` are allowed in class names.
+[Wildcards](#class-name-with-wildcards) `*` and `?` are allowed in filters.

 There are several levels where you can define filters.
 Each of the levels has its own priority.
 ```kotlin